BerkGuny/Detecam/README.md

 # Detecam
-Cloud-Based Camera System Supported by Artificial Intelligence
+Cloud-Based Camera System Supported with Artificial Intelligence Support
 # Project Overview
 Detecam is a cloud-based camera system enhanced with artificial intelligence to provide real-time object detection and analysis.
 This project utilizes machine learning models deployed in the cloud to process camera feeds efficiently and accurately.